Carlito's Way: Plot

-The police apprehend Carlito and take him to the office of District Attorney Norwalk, where he learns that Dave has already agreed to perjure himself should Carlito be tried again.
-Despite being threatened with charges of being an accomplice to the Taglialucci murders, Carlito refuses to betray Dave.
-In the hospital, Carlito visits Dave, who confesses to selling him out.
-Having noticed a suspicious man dressed in a police uniform waiting in the lobby, Carlito secretly unloads Dave's revolver and leaves.
+The police apprehend Carlito and take him to the office of District Attorney Bill Norwalk, where he learns that Kleinfeld has already agreed to perjure himself should Carlito be tried again.
+Despite being threatened with charges of being an accomplice to the Taglialucci murders, Carlito refuses to betray Kleinfeld.
+In the hospital, Carlito visits Kleinfeld, who confesses to selling him out.
+Having noticed a suspicious man dressed in a police uniform waiting in the lobby, Carlito secretly unloads Kleinfeld's revolver and leaves.
 The man is Taglialucci's other son Vinnie seeking vengeance for his brother and father.
-After sending away the officer who is guarding Dave, Vinnie enters Dave's room and shoots him dead.
+After sending away the real officer who is standing guard, Vinnie enters Kleinfeld's room.
+Kleinfeld tries to defend himself but his revolver is empty, and he gets shot to death.

 Carlito buys train tickets to Miami for himself and Gail, now pregnant with their child.
 When he visits his club to get the stashed money, he is met by a group of East Harlem Italian gangsters led by Vinnie.
 The Italians plan to kill Carlito, but he manages to slip out through a secret exit.
-The Italians pursue him through the city's subway system and into Grand Central Terminal, where they engage in a gunfight.
+The Italians pursue him through the city's subway system into Grand Central Terminal, where they engage in a gunfight.
 Carlito kills all of his pursuers except Vinnie, whom the police shoot and kill.

 As Carlito runs to catch the train where Gail and Pachanga are waiting for him, Benny ambushes him and fatally shoots him several times with a silenced gun.
-Pachanga admits to Carlito that he is now working for Benny, but the latter shoots him as well.
+Pachanga admits to Carlito that he is now working for Benny, but the latter shoots Pachanga as well.
 Carlito hands a tearful Gail the money and tells her to escape with their unborn child and start a new life.
 As he dies, Carlito stares at a billboard with a Caribbean beach and a picture of a woman.
 The billboard comes to life in his mind, and the woman, now Gail, starts dancing.